andrewhwaller/quoteClipperClient/README.md

 ## Introduction

-quoteClipper uses OCR to help you extract text from books, articles, or other print media and store them in a digital format for use in digital media.
+quoteClipper uses OCR to help you extract text from books, articles, or other print media and store that text in a digital format for use in digital media.

 The repo for quoteClipper's API can be found here: https://github.com/andrewhwaller/quoteClipperAPI